I am a statistician working on social science applications that relate to human rights, the criminal justice system, and

-I am a physicist by training and wrote my undergraduate thesis at Reed College on estimating dark matter distributions by using weak gravitational lensing.
+I received my undergraduate degree from Reed College in physics and wrote my undergraduate thesis on estimating dark matter distributions by using weak gravitational lensing.
 My advisor was A.A.
 Knowlton Professor of Physics Mary B. James.

 Before starting graduate school I developed the Bus ConCiencia, a mobile laboratory that brings science experiments and teacher trainings to schools in remote areas of Chile.